 Program Goals and Objectives

-Since studies have shown that African American males between the ages of 16-24 are in the highest risk category, the focus of B.O.L.D is to implement comprehensive "re-entry" activities that address the full range of challenges involved in helping young at-risk males make a successful transition into the community.
+The focus of B.O.L.D is to implement comprehensive "re-entry" and intervention activities that address the full range of challenges involved in helping young adult males between the ages of 18-26 make a successful transition into the community. .

 Our goal is to help these young men become productive, responsible, and law-abiding citizens by: